 You can extend your Finland work visa.
 If you have one-year validity, you can extend it for another year.
 You can apply for permanent residence when you live in Finland for at least four years and meet all the requirements.

 The processing time for a Finland work visa is different.
 It depends on:

 - The political situation of your home country.

 The standard processing time is 30-45 days.
 But remember that it might take even longer.
 If the Finish authorities ask for more documents, the processing time will take longer.

 Do You Have to Buy Health Insurance for a Finland work visa?

 YES.
 You have to buy health insurance valid in Finland and all the other Schengen states.
 It must cover all your medical expenses for 30.000 EUR.
-Please make sure that the insurance company you purchase insurance is valid in Europe and Finland.
+Please make sure that the insurance company you purchase insurance from is valid in Europe and Finland.
 The other point is that in the case of visa denial, you should return the insurance to the company.
 So determine if they have this option on the insurance or not.

 Finland Work Visa Interview